• Skip to main content

 True digital money is something that didn't exist before 2009.
 As explained in the introduction, you could send money to someone using the computer, but what you were sending wasn't real money.
 It was a “representation” of money, and then the real money was settled behind the scenes.
 It was convenient, but came with some tradeoffs.

-The main tradeoff of digital money before 2009 was that your money had to go through a third party.
-You couldn't just stuff a $1 bill into a CD-ROM drive and transfer it to someone though your ethernet cable.
+The main tradeoff of digital money before the invention of bitcoin was that your money had to go through a third party.
+You couldn’t just stuff a $1 bill into a CD-ROM drive and transfer it to someone though your ethernet cable.
 You needed an account with a company like PayPal or a Visa credit card.
-That meant that Visa or PayPal would be responsible for debiting your account and crediting the seller's account.
+That meant that Visa or PayPal would be responsible for debiting your account and crediting the seller’s account.
 Third party companies were the middle man for all eCommerce transactions in 2009.

 This meant they were able to charge a fee (usually to the seller), and even make decisions about who was able to use their payment network.
 Considering how difficult it is to become a payment processor, just a few companies had (and still have) a near monopoly over online payments.